ramanujbhattacharjee93/demo-project/README.md

 ```

 ### Run Locally (Development)
-This project uses `webpack-dev-server` for local development with hot reloading:
 ```
 npm start
 ```
 This will open your app in the browser at `http://localhost:8080` by default.

 ### Build for Production
-To generate static files for deployment:
 ```
 npm run build
 ```